abhinavsingh/proxy.py/README.md

   --basic-auth BASIC_AUTH
                         Default: No authentication.
 Specify colon separated
                         user:password to enable basic authentication.
+  --server-recvbuf-size SERVER_RECVBUF_SIZE
+                        Default: 8 KB.
+Maximum amount of data received from the server in a single recv() operation.
+Bump this value for faster downloads at the expense of increased RAM.
+  --client-recvbuf-size CLIENT_RECVBUF_SIZE
+                        Default: 8 KB.
+Maximum amount of data received from the client in a single recv() operation.
+Bump this value for faster uploads at the expense of increased RAM.
   --log-level LOG_LEVEL
                         DEBUG, INFO (default), WARNING, ERROR, CRITICAL